Calabi Yau algebras and weighted quiver polyhedra: Quiver polyhedra

-The fact that a grading implies developability implies that for any graded weighted quiver polyhedron we also have the notion of its \emph{universal cover}.
-This is the pullback of the quiver polyhedron under the universal cover map.
+If a weighted quiver polyhedron $\tilde \qpol$ is developable, then the pullback of $\tilde \qpol$ under the universal cover map is called the \emph{universal cover} of $\tilde \qpol$.
 This quiver is infinite if the Euler characteristic of $|\qpol|$ is zero or negative.
 It still makes sense to define the corresponding category and category algebra, however one must take care that the latter is not a unital algebra any more.
 We will denote the universal cover of $\qpol$ by $\tilde \qpol$.